 This chronic condition is a combination of attacks of diarrhoea and intermittent constipation.
-It can involve disturbance of muscular movement in the large intestine.
-The cause of irritable bowel syndrome (IBS) is unknown but the disorder can be aggravated by stress and may be linked to sensitivity to particular foods.
+It can involve a disturbance of muscular movement in the large intestine.
+The cause of irritable bowel syndrome (IBS) is unknown, but the disorder can be aggravated by stress and may be linked to sensitivity to particular foods.
 Other symptoms of IBS include abdominal cramps, bloating, and passage of mucus with the faeces.

 Frequent signs and symptoms of IBS:

 Cramp-like pain in the middle or to the side of the lower abdomen

 Loose of more frequent painful bowel movements

 Diarrhoea and constipation, usually alternating

 Symptoms of upset stomach, flatulence, nausea, loss of appetite

 Colonic Irrigation with anti-spasmodic herbs & bicarbonate of soda

 Colon cleansing with ENEMA HERBS & bicarbonate of soda is highly anti-spasmodic and helping to void gas during colon hydrotherapy.
 It is especially beneficial in the presence of IBS and spasms.
 Your appointment will also include initial consultation.